Integrating chemical structures as treatments improves representations of microscopy images for morphological profiling: Materials and methods

-Note that for the purposes of our \contrastivenameabbrev{} loss, we treat negative control images identically to any perturbation image, so the two are only distinguished during sampling.
-The use of negative controls distinguishes our work from prior multimodal work for morphological profiling that used only perturbed images in learning \cite{sanchez2023cloome}.
-We incorporate negative controls because, due to their lack of perturbation treatment, they primarily represent apparent phenotypic changes caused by batch effects and thus enable disentanglement of batch effects from perturbation effects.
+\contrastivenameabbrev{}'s integration of metadata about perturbation into representation learning is an idea also explored by several previous works, but our implementation of this idea has several key differences.
+Compared to Set-DINO \cite{yao2024weakly} and WS-DINO \cite{cross2022self}, we use images treated with the same perturbation as positive pairs for contrastive learning, instead of enforcing similarity in a student-teacher set-up.
+Compared to weakly supervised proposals \cite{caicedo2018weakly, moshkov2024learning}, we use metadata about perturbations for sampling pairs, rather than as predictive targets.
+Finally, we note that unlike many other prior works which only use perturbed images \cite{cross2022self, sanchez2023cloome}, we explicitly include negative control images.
+We incorporate negative controls because, due to their lack of perturbation treatment, they primarily represent phenotypic changes caused by microscopy batch effects and thus enable disentanglement of microscopy batch effects from perturbation effects.